British Middleweight Championship: Revolution British Wrestling (RBW)

-A new version of the championship was created out of a four-man tournament which saw "Golden Boy" Cameron Knite qualify over "Sadistic" Jack Storm during December 2003 in Sheffield while Johnny Kidd overcame "The Gift" Ross Jordan in Nottingham during December as well to qualify.
+A new version of the championship was created out of a four-man tournament which saw Cameron Knite qualify over Jack Storm during December 2003 in Sheffield while Johnny Kidd overcame Ross Jordan in Nottingham during December as well to qualify.

 The final was held in Enfield, London on 24 January 2004 and saw Johnny Kidd defeat Knite, two falls to one, to be crowned first champion.

-On 22 May 2004 in Hitchin, Hertfordshire, "Misfit" Jorge Castano defeated Johnny Kidd for the Championship, in his third attempt, following previous contests between the two in Chingford and Nottingham, and would hold the belt up to RBW's eventual closure in late 2005.
+On 22 May 2004, Jorge Castano defeated Johnny Kidd for the Championship in Hitchin, Hertfordshire, in his third attempt, following previous contests between the two in Chingford and Nottingham, and would hold the belt up to RBW's eventual closure in late 2005.
 Until and unless steps are taken to reorganise this championship, Castano remains as dormant champion for the rest of his professional career.

 List of champions

 This is a history of all combined versions of the British Middleweight title.